 Our stay on board the Transcantabrico Gran Lujo was part of a blog trip through Asturias, hence we didn’t get to experience the entire itinerary.
 I was, however, very impressed by the quality of the service, the food and wines, and the general sense of grand luxury.
 Add to that the stunning natural beauty of this part of Spain and what you get is a promise to return some time soon! 🙂

-A big thank you goes to Transcantabrico Gran Lujo for hosting us and to the Tourism Board of Asturias and Tourism Spain for making this trip possible.
+Note: A big thank you goes to Transcantabrico Gran Lujo for hosting us and to the Tourism Board of Asturias and Tourism Spain for making this trip possible.
+As always, my opinions expressed above are mine, and mine only.